 We are commanded to believe in a God who hears our prayers and cares deeply for us.
 We are instructed to believe in a God who can and will help us out of our own personal bondage, our own trials and difficulties.
 So can God command us to be optimistic about life?
 Yes, because to believe in the God who took the Israelites out of Egypt is to believe that God can perform miracles for us, too!
 He expects that level of faith and commitment from us.

 So next time you come across that proverbial glass, don’t see it as half-empty or even as half-full.
-See it as filling up and believe that it will run over!
+See it as a cup overflowing after filling up and believing that it will run over!
 As it says in Psalm 23: “my cup overflows” (v.5).

 April 10, 2019

 Please be patient with us!
 You may experience a short delay before the audio begins.